-The codes are generally divided into a number of principles, some of which apply to the whole firm and others of which apply only to staff whose activities have a material impact on the firm's risk profile (known as Code Staff).
+The codes are generally divided into a number of principles, some of which apply to the whole firm and others of which apply only to staff whose activities have a material impact on the firm's risk profile (known as code staff).
 In certain cases, other requirements attach to senior managers and groups.

 Although many of the requirements in the different codes are similar and reflect broadly correlative EU standards across industry sectors, there are nonetheless key differences between them that may make applying some codes more onerous.
-For example, the CRR Firms Remuneration Code, the IFPRU Remuneration Code and the Dual-Regulated Firms Remuneration Code each contain a specific 'bonus cap' requirement derived from the CRD IV Directive.
-This requires that the variable remuneration of Code Staff must not exceed 100 per cent of fixed remuneration or 200 per cent if shareholder consent has been obtained.
+For example, the CRR Firms Remuneration Code, the IFPRU Remuneration Code and the Dual-Regulated Firms Remuneration Code each contain a specific bonus cap requirement derived from the CRD IV Directive.
+This requires that the variable remuneration of code staff must not exceed 100 per cent of fixed remuneration, or 200 per cent if shareholder consent has been obtained.
 The other codes do not apply a hard numerical cap of this nature.

-The new SYSC 19F code relating to the remuneration of sales staff is designed to implement the MiFID II remuneration requirements in the UK.51 It is considerably shorter than the other codes and contains provisions that are generally less prescriptive.
-Broadly, it imposes an overarching obligation on relevant firms to ensure that when they are providing MiFID investment services to clients, they do not remunerate or assess the performance of staff in a way that could create a conflict with the duty to act in the client's best interests.
-Despite its title, the code does not only apply to sales staff, but also to other individuals, including senior management, to the extent that their remuneration could create a conflict encouraging them to act against the interests of clients.
-From October 2018, the SYSC 19F code will contain additional remuneration requirements applicable to firms acting as distributors of insurance products.
-These requirements are very similar to those that apply to MiFID services under the same code, essentially requiring firms to ensure that they do not use remuneration structures, sales targets or other arrangements that could conflict with their duty to act in their clients' best interests or could incentivise staff to recommend particular insurance contracts when other products would better suit their clients' needs.
+The SYSC 19F.1 code is designed to implement the MiFID II remuneration requirements in the UK.52 It is considerably shorter than the other codes, and contains provisions that are generally less prescriptive (but see below as regards the new EU prudential regime for investment firms, which will introduce stricter requirements in due course).
+Broadly, SYSC 19F.1 imposes an overarching obligation on relevant firms to ensure that when they are providing MiFID investment services to clients they do not remunerate or assess the performance of staff in a way that could create a conflict with the duty to act in clients' best interests.
+The code applies to all sales staff and also to other individuals, including senior management, to the extent that their remuneration could create a conflict encouraging them to act against the interests of clients.
+The SYSC 19F.2 code contains additional remuneration requirements applicable to firms acting as distributors of insurance products.
+These requirements are very similar to those that apply to MiFID services under SYSC 19F.1, essentially requiring firms to ensure that they do not use remuneration structures, sales targets or other arrangements that could conflict with their duty to act in their clients' best interests, or that could incentivise staff to recommend particular insurance contracts when other products would better suit their clients' needs.